ExtNinja2099/DIMe-App/README.md

 ## DIMe App
 This is my Personal Project to create prototype application UI for Digital Identity in Flutter
-<br>MSc title: **User-Centred Design for Digital Identity: Addressing User Privacy and Ethical Concerns**
+<br>project title: **User-Centred Design for Digital Identity: Addressing User Privacy and Ethical Concerns**

 ## **Prerequisites**